Beck-Sisyphus/TX2-TX1-setup/README.md

 Provided by TA: JetPack-L4T-3.0-linux.run

 put it in a new folder.
+Run:
+`chmod +x JetPack-L4T-3.0-linux.run`
-Run: `sudo .JetPack-L4T-3.0-linux.run`
+`sudo .JetPack-L4T-3.0-linux.run`

 Warning:
 * do not run the script in sudo mode when installing host components